1. Busuu vs Babbel

 Winner: Tie

-Both platforms offer quality Spanish courses with practical travel content.
-Busuu provides opportunities to practice with native Spanish speakers from different regions, exposing you to various dialects.
-Babbel focuses on practical phrases for real situations like ordering food and asking directions.
-Either works well for travel preparation.
+Both platforms deliver quality Spanish courses with practical travel content.
+Busuu connects you with native speakers from different Spanish-speaking regions, exposing you to varied accents.
+Babbel drills practical phrases for real situations like ordering food and asking directions.
+Either platform works well for travel preparation.

 Winner: Busuu

-Babbel does not offer Japanese.
-Busuu provides a complete Japanese course covering hiragana, katakana, and kanji, with specialized courses including one focused on manga.
-The community feature connects you with Japanese native speakers for authentic feedback.
+Babbel does not offer Japanese at all.
+Busuu provides courses covering hiragana, katakana, and kanji, with specialised content including a manga-focused course.
+The community feature connects you with Japanese native speakers for authentic feedback on your attempts.

 Scenario 3: Business German for career advancement